LKbryan777/simple-banking-app-v2/README.md

     flash('Disposable email addresses are not allowed.
 Please use a valid email.') return redirect(url_for('register'))
 ```
-Added a deny list of disposable email domains to prevent registration with temporary or throwaway addresses.
+Implemented a blacklist of temporary email domains to stop registrations using disposable or throwaway addresses.
-Helps reduce spam, fake registrations, and abuse of system resources.
+This helps to minimize spam, fake sign-ups, and misuse of system resources.

-2. **No Duplicate Username or Email Check**
+2. **Lack of Verification for Duplicate Usernames or Emails**

-The function failed to verify whether the email address or login was already registered.
-This might permit several accounts with the same credentials or result in database issues.
+The function did not check if the email address or username was already in use.
+This could allow for multiple accounts with identical credentials or lead to problems within the database.

 ***Improvements***
 ```python